AjNavneet/TimeSeries-ARIMA-MLOps-GCP-Flask/readme.md

 - To build an ARIMA model on the given dataset.

-- To create an end-to-end machine learning development process to design, build, and manage reproducible, testable, and evolvable machine learning models using Google Cloud Platform (GCP) for the Time Series ARIMA Project.
+- To create an end-to-end machine learning development process to design, build, and manage reproducible, testable, and evolvable machine learning models using Google Cloud Platform (GCP).

 ---